 Objective To maintain the appropriate HR capacity in line with the Agency's updated multiannual staff policy plan approved by the MB and to develop the skills required to offer the necessary support to BEREC and its members Expected results Timely payment of salaries to the staff; Recruitment of the staff (including trainees) in line with the Agency's updated multiannual staff policy plan and replace departing staff (if any) in an efficient and timely manner, and a high staff retention rate; 3.
-Ensure sufficient development opportunities through appropriate training opportunities aimed to improve skills and competencies, and the annual appraisal and reclassification exercises; Continuation of the efforts for digitalizing the HR management to the benefit of managers and staff and to ensure consistent application of the staff implementing rules throughout the Agency; 5.
+Ensure adequate development opportunities through appropriate training courses including on the job training aimed to further develop existing skills and competencies which are to be considered during the annual appraisal and reclassification exercises; 4.
+Continuation of the efforts for digitalizing the HR management to the benefit of managers and staff and to ensure consistent application of the staff implementing rules throughout the Agency;5.
 Ensure that the legal basis in force and the procedures in place are up to date.

-Indicators Latest result Target Year 2023 Means and frequency of verification 1.
-Fully staffed indicator (Nr of TAs, CAs, SNEs and interim staff / max. number of a fully staffed BEREC Office) 2021: 102% 43 100% CIAR, CAAR 2.
-Gender balance (TA, CA, SNE and trainees) 2021: 52% Female, 48% Male 50% Female 50% Male CIAR, CAAR 3.
+In dicators Latest result Target Year Means and frequency of verification 1.
+Fully staffed indicator (Nr of TAs, CAs, SNEs and interim staff / max. number of a fully staffed BEREC Office) 2021: 102% 52 100% CIAR, CAAR 2.
+Gender balance (TA, CA, SNE 2021: and trainees) 52% Female, 50% Female CIAR, CAAR 48% Male 50% Male 3.
 Geographical balance (TA; CA; SNE and Trainees nationalities) 2021: representatives of 13 EU member states and 2 Western Balkans Representatives of 15 EU member states and 2 Western Balkan states CIAR, CAAR 4.
-Staff turnover (Ratio of total number of leavers divided by average number of staff at the beginning period and end period 44) per category of staff and total: 2021: Mointain CIAR, CAAR a) establishment plan posts (TAs); a) 6.9% Maintain external staff: b) CAs; b) 4.8% c) SNEs; c) 0.0% d) total (all staff: TAs + CAs +SNEs) d) 4.6%
+Staff turnover (Ratio of total number of leavers divided by average number of staff at the beginning period and end period 53) per category of staff and total: CIAR, CAAR a) establishment plan posts 2021: Maintain (TAs); a) 6.9% external staff: b) CAs; b) 4.8% c) SNEs; c) 0.0% d) total (all staff: TAs + CAs +SNEs) d) 4.6%